sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide14.png)

 Let’s introduce another class `Foo` extending `Any` with one more field.
-In Wasm we extend `Any` structure, repeat the fields from Any, and introduce the new one.
+In wasm, we extend `Any` structure, repeat the fields from Any, and introduce the new one.
 We also want to change some methods and add a new one.
-To achieve that, we introduce a new virtual table and change the type of original vtable field to a more specific one to avoid casts while accessing the new vtable field.
+To achieve that, we introduce a new virtual table and change the type of the original `vtable` field to a more specific one to avoid casts while accessing the new vtable field.
 In the new vtable, we change the reference for `toString` and introduce a new field `bar` for the new method.

 ![](/images/wasmio23/slide15.png)
 Ok, how to access fields and call methods?
 Accessing fields is simple.
-Say we have a local variable d referencing an instance of `Foo`.
+Say we have a local variable `d` referencing an instance of `Foo`.
 We have a stack for values and instructions to execute.
-First we need to put a reference to the stack using local.get.
-Then we use struct.get to access the field.
-It takes the reference from the stack, read the field and put the value to the stack.
-Easy.
+First, we need to put a reference to the stack using `local.get`.
+Then we use `struct.get` to access the field.
+It takes the reference from the stack, reads the field, and puts the value to the stack.
+Easy!

 ![](/images/wasmio23/slide16.png)

 To do a virtual call, we need a bit more.
-We have the same variable d with an instance of `Foo`, and now we want to call the method `bar`.
-We put d on the stack 2 times.
+We have the same variable `d` with an instance of `Foo`, and now we want to call the method `bar`.
+We put `d` on the stack 2 times.
 The first is an argument of the method.
 The second will be used to reach the method.
 Next, we read vtable field from the instance.
 Then, read `bar` from vtable.
-And finally we can call it and see result to the stack.
+And finally, we can call it and see a result to the stack.

 ![](/images/wasmio23/slide17.png)